o2r-project/erc-checker/SH_Script_Extract_Original_Paper_Before_Container-Start/README.md

 # 	Bash Script to extract a certain file from an ERC
 ##   following the ERC specification of the o2r project

+### Dependencies:
+* tar 	- The GNU version of the tar archiving utility in Unix/Linux
+* find 	- Unix/Linux tool to search for files in a directory hierarchy
+* cp 	- Unix/Linux tool to copy one or more files to another location

 **_Syntax:_**